 The Dean of Students Office is responsible for closing the records of deceased students.
 A member of the Dean of Students Office staff acts as a liaison between the student's next of kin and the University, and with University departments to ensure proper closure of records and disposition of property.
 Disclosure of information to the general public is subject to the Family Education Rights and Privacy Act of 1974; release of information by law enforcement officials; or other emergency personnel working with the Dean of Students Office.
 View Fallen Tigers.

-Occasionally a parent, friend, colleague or instructor who is concerned about a student's well-being asks the Dean of Students Office to look into the welfare of a TSU student.
+Occasionally a parent, friend, colleague or instructor who is concerned about a student's well-being asks the Coordinator of Student Conduct Office to look into the welfare of a TSU student.

 If you have reason to be concerned about an emergency health or safety concern related to a student, please call the appropriate police department: